thomasw/djproxy/README.md

 Run `nosetests` to execute the test suite.

+To automatically run the test suite, pyflakes, and pep8 checks whenever python files change use testtube by executing `stir` in the top level djproxy directory.

 To run a Django dev server that proxies itself, execute the following:

 ```